angeris/blog-astro/src/pages/posts/hjb-convex.md

 $$
 (\nu_t)_i = (\ell_t + M_t^T\nu_{t+1})_j.
 $$
 (That is, the state-action pair $j$ is a minimizer for state $i$ at time $t$.)
 Set $(x_{t+1})_j = (M_t x_t)_i$ and set all other state-action pairs which contain state $i$ to zero.
-Do the same for all possible states $i$ and so on for all $t=1, dots, T$, then this will result in a feasible set of $x_t$.
+Do the same for all possible states $i$ and so on for all $t=1, \dots, T$, then this will result in a feasible set of $x_t$.
 Can you show this is optimal?
 (The simplest way is essentially the Bellman approach.
 The second simplest is via complementary slackness.)[^2]

 ## General thoughts
 It is also possible to take some limits (under certain assumptions over the operators, etc) and recover the "true" HJB equation in the continuous limit, similar to the one that Matt posted.
 This is a little more annoying than the "standard" approach, but can be made fully rigorous, though I won't do so here.

 Overall, this is probably a slightly more complicated way to derive the construction than the standard Bellman approach.
 Of course, once you recognize that a value function of the form above can be constructed, the rest is just mechanical.
-What's interesting about this approach, though, is that it is simply duality + basic observations.
+What's interesting about this _particular_ approach, though, is that it is simply duality + basic observations.

 ---